datacentricdesign/iob22/index.md

 Database
 {: .label .label-yellow }

-### 08 Circuit Python?
+### 08 Shared Pomodoro

-The final Python programming assignment will introduce you to using Python on a Microcontroller.
+In the eigth Python programming assignment, you will develop the state-machine algorithm of a Pomodoro time-tracker.
+You will make your web application more dynamic with the use of web sockets and let you Python progam run several processes in parallel using `threads`.

+Thread
+{: .label .label-green }

+SVG
+{: .label .label-yellow }

+Web Socket
+{: .label .label-red }

+State Machine
+{: .label .label-yellow }

 # What's next?